 Switzerland have plodded along unspectacularly since their first international fixture in 1905 but are currently enjoying a productive period, regularly ranking inside the FIFA rankings' top ten.

-Switzerland's national soccer team have performed fairly steadily for the most part throughout their history, although perhaps the 1990s proved to be an exception.
+Switzerland's national football team have performed fairly steadily for the most part throughout their history, although perhaps the 1990s proved to be an exception.

 A regular feature at international tournaments and a rare feature in the latter stages of them, Switzerland have plodded along unspectacularly for the last few decades, but they have given fans some moments to remember, particularly through legends such as Alexander Frei.